jessicateekasingh/jessicateekasingh.github.io/r_and_m_app_proj/README.md

 Live site: https://jessicateekasingh.github.io/r_and_m_app_proj/

-Technologies used: HTML5, CSS3, Javascript
+Technologies used: HTML5, CSS3, Javascript, API

 Approach: The approach I took for this project was to create a simple and straight to the point app that would essentially display the information of the current status of the character they click on.
 The status will show the health(status), location, and name!